 If necessary, provide further explanation.
-(Required explanation if column selected was
+(Required explanation if column selected was This narrative is empty.

 Recruitment

 Describe the process you implement to recruit and assign the most effective and highly qualified teachers in order to meet the learning needs of students who are below proficiency or are at risk of not graduating.